isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mathematics Department.md

 ![](/images/Department%20Photos/Maths/lsm2%20-%20sufilizah%20samsuri.jpg)

-LSM support is provided up to 4 years, but students’ progress is reviewed annually.
+LSM support is provided for up to 4 years, but students’ progress is reviewed annually.
 The LSM Programme focuses on building good Mathematical understanding and aims to build students’ confidence and positive beliefs about their ability to do Math.
 Students receive more individual attention from teacher and receive help in specific areas that they are weak in.

 *  **Improving Confidence and Achievement in Numeracy (ICAN)**